blackhole-hope123/CS50-projects/degrees/readme.md

 ## Description

 This project is the first project in Week 0.
-The program uses Breadth-First Search (BFS) to determine the smallest degree of separation between two actors in a movie database.
+The program uses Breadth-First Search (BFS) to determine the smallest degree of separation between two actors in a movie database, as BFS will guarantee us to find the shortest path.

 ## How It Works